RyanWillDev/ryanwilldev.github.io/_drafts/what-is-polymorphism.md

 > by defining a common way to interact with them.

 Imagine a real world example.
-If you're anything like me you have 43 remotes to control all the gadgets in your living room.
+If you're anything like me you have 43 gadgets in your living room.
+Each with its own remote.
-While each of these remotes control a different type of thing---TV, Stereo, VCR!?---they all share a common interface.
+Even though each of these remotes control a different type of gadget–TV, Stereo, VCR!?–they all share a common interface.
 This means they can be used in the same way even if they produce different results.
+Given a random remote, I know pressing the power button will turn on the device the remote belongs to.

 Polymorphism comes in a variety of forms, no pun intended, but we're going to focus on just three---Ad hoc, Substitution, Type based.